Understanding Workplace Fire Risks

 Train your team regularly.
 Fire drills and awareness sessions help ensure staff understand their roles in an emergency.
 According to recent safety data, effective training can improve evacuation response times by up to 30%.

 Assign fire wardens and responsibilities.
 Staff need to know who leads during an emergency and how to report concerns before issues escalate.
+Demonstrating a clear commitment to staff safety not only reduces risk but also builds a culture of trust and care.

 Risks to Premises

 Fire can destroy physical premises — and with it, your ability to operate.
+A serious fire can lead to:

 Costly repairs